 - You may return to work, school, or light activities after your appointment.

 At Associates in Dermatology, mole treatment generally includes biopsy.
-Even if you want to remove moles for cosmetic reasons, precautionary analysis avoids risk of overlooking a cancerous lesion.
-The biopsy is usually performed on site.
+Even if you want to remove moles for cosmetic reasons, precautionary analysis avoids the risk of overlooking a cancerous lesion.
+The biopsy is usually performed on-site.

 Recovering from a mole removal procedure in Westlake, OH